AllenNeuralDynamics/aind-ephys-pipeline-kilosort25/README.md

 sbatch slurm_submit.sh
 ```

-# Create a custom layer for data ingestion
+## Creating a custom layer for data ingestion

 The default job-dispatch step only supports loading data
-from AIND folders, SpikeGLX folders, and NWB files.
+from SpikeGLX, Open Ephys, NWB, and AIND formats.

 To ingest other types of data, you can create a similar repo and modify the way that the job list is created
 (see the [job dispatch README](https://github.com/AllenNeuralDynamics/aind-ephys-job-dispatch/blob/main/README.md) for more details).

-Then you can create a modified `main_local-slurm.nf` `job_dispatch` process to point to your custom job dispatch repo.
+Then you can create a modified `main_local-slurm.nf`, where the `job_dispatch` process points to your custom job dispatch repo.

+## Code Ocean (AIND)

+At AIND, the pipeline is deployed on the Code Ocean platform.
+Since currently Code Ocean does not support
+conditional processes, pipelines running different sorters and AIND-specific options are implemented in separate
+branches.
+This is a list of the available pipeline branches that are deployed in Code Ocean:

+- `co_kilosort25`: pipeline with Kilosort2.5 sorter
+- `co_kilosort4`: pipeline with Kilosort4 sorter
+- `co_spykingcircus2`: pipeline with Spyking Circus 2 sorter
+- `co_kilosort25_opto`: pipeline with Kilosort2.5 sorter and optogenetics artifact removal
+- `co_kilosort4_opto`: pipeline with Kilosort4 sorter and optogenetics artifact removal
+- `co_spykingcircus2_opto`: pipeline with Spyking Circus 2 sorter and optogenetics artifact removal